Wedding Party Gifts – who to give gifts to on your wedding day

 Often younger (and super cute!), choosing a gift for the children who will be your flower girls and page boys can be lots of fun.

-One top tip is to choose something they can do – such a colouring, a puzzle or small game, during the “slower” (…or kids version..."boring!") parts of the wedding day, such as the speeches and photographs.
+One top tip is to choose something they can do – such as colouring, a puzzle or a small game, during the “slower” (…or kids' version..." boring!") parts of the wedding day, such as the speeches and photographs.

 You can also choose a gift that they can keep – something they will appreciate as they get older – a reminder of their part in your wedding day.